 - #3.
-Independent Connectivity: This is especially true for very mobile devices, such as wearables, tablets, and laptops.
+Independent Connectivity: This is especially true for mobile devices, such as wearables, tablets, and laptops.
 The nomad consumer of this digital age does not want to go through the perils of using a smartphone as a modem, through a USB or Bluetooth connectivity.

 Thales' Solutions for Consumer Electronics